This article contains information for using the ProductionPro Web App. If you're using the ProductionPro iPad App, please see this article.

 Once you’ve shared a layer, you’ll see an indicator (under the layer's name) reflecting its shared state:

-In the example below, the first layer was shared with you, and the second layer is a layer you have shared with others:
+In the example below, the first layer is a layer you have shared with others, and the second layer was shared with you:

 Can I annotate on a layer shared with me?

-No, you cannot make annotations on any layer that's been shared with you.
+No, you cannot make notes on any layer that's been shared with you.

 No, the same way you can’t export documents out of ProductionPro.